KuriyanLab/Q118N_gp44/README.md

 3. ".fa" files contains ProteinMPNN generated output for different design conditions.
-4. Only configurationa output from Frustration analysis is present.
-We have not used mutational frustration in our analysis
+4. Frustration analysis files are present.
+We have not used mutational frustration in our analysis.